The Bandwich Tapes

 Details

-Welcome to The Bandwich Tapes, where host Brad Williams sits down with his friends and musical heroes for candid conversations about life, music, and everything in between.
-Join us as we dive deep into the stories behind the songs, explore the highs and lows of the music industry, and celebrate the enduring power of music to inspire, uplift, and unite us all.
+The Bandwich Tapes is a podcast where host Brad Williams sits down with musicians for thoughtful conversations about the craft of making music.
+Each episode explores the experiences, influences, and creative decisions that shape an artist’s work.
+From improvisation and songwriting to collaboration, recording, and life on the road, the conversations go beyond biography to focus on how music actually gets made.
+Guests include instrumentalists, composers, songwriters, and producers from across the musical landscape.
+The tone is relaxed, curious, and musician-to-musician—an opportunity to hear artists reflect on their process, their collaborators, and the musical moments that have stayed with them.
 Whether you're a seasoned musician, a die-hard music fan, or simply someone who loves a good story, The Bandwich Tapes has something for everyone.
 So, come along for the ride as we explore the magic of music and the incredible journeys of the people who bring it to life.

 Recent Episodes